Swiss chard nutrition

 This is an excellent guide from WebMD but as usual there is absolutely no mention that what we eat may have some influence over these diseases.

-Add to that the fifth, the epidemic of diabetes in today's world, and you will appreciate the importance of your Swiss chard, and other greens.
+Add to that the fifth, the epidemic of diabetes in today's world and you will appreciate the importance of your Swiss chard; and other greens.

-One of these carotenoids has been shown to inhibit an enzyme found naturally in the small intestine; the function of alpha-glucosidase is to break down starches in say potato and bread into simple sugars.
+One of these carotenoids has been shown to slow an enzyme found naturally in the small intestine; the function of alpha-glucosidase is to break down starches in say potato and bread into simple sugars.

-Be careful to avoid "Cappy Apple" for example, from a famous fast-food chain; it contains 37g of sugars, double the starch that a diabetic should have in a whole day, and is devoid of all the fibre.
+Be careful to avoid "Cappy Apple" for example, from a famous fast-food chain; it contains 37g of sugars, double the starch that a diabetic should have in a whole day and is devoid of all the fibre.

-Enter the blocking effect of your Swiss chard, and you can see why it helps regulate blood glucose.
-Every diabetic should be enjoying a helping of this family of greens daily; raw or cooked, and preferably both.
+Enter the blocking effect of your Swiss chard and you can see why it helps regulate blood glucose.
+Every diabetic should be enjoying a helping of this family of greens daily; raw or cooked and preferably both.

 Every diabetic should know about reheating resistant starch.
 It is the way, along with a short walk after starchy meals, to help stabilise your blood-sugar.
 Chill your Swiss chard soup overnight and warm it again the next day.